AHP Awards

 - Professionalism

-Previous winners include rehabilitation support workers Caroline Bourne and Martin Baker, Jennifer Wosley who is a radiographer in the Breast Care Unit, and Phillipa Newton-Cross who specialises in physiotherapist in pain management.
+Previous winners include rehabilitation support workers Caroline Bourne and Martin Baker, Jennifer Wosley who is a radiographer in the Breast Care Unit; Phillipa Newton-Cross who specialises in physiotherapist in pain management; physiotherapist Natasha Lister; Samantha Gregory who is a speech and language therapist in the head & neck cancer team, plus the MSK physiotherapy team who were the recent winners of the special award for inclusion.

 Please nominate and spread the word!